ridwaanhall/applied-machine-learning/recomendation-system/README.md

 - `track_name`
 - `popularity`

 Since `track_id` and `track_name` are strings and unique, we will encode these two columns.
 The resulting dataframe will contain the encoded `track_id`, encoded `track_name`, and `popularity` columns.
-An example of this, code is shown in the code below.
+An example of this, encode is shown in the code below.

 ```python
     def encode_data(self):